 Previously, the team’s ride was solely organized by Morain.
 This year, an organizing committee comprised of Sam Smalldon, Betsy Shelton and Janelle Anders formed to manage the task.
 Graceland’s marketing and facilities departments for supplied the team with an 11-seat van and trailer exhibiting Graceland’s new branding.

 The 45th annual ride is considered the third easiest in RAGBRAI history with over 400 miles traveled from Orange City to Lansing, averaging 58 miles and 1,457 feet climbed per day.
 The seven-day ride began on Sunday, July 23, and completed Saturday, July 29 with the traditional dunk in the Mississippi River.
-View the full details of the 2017 route here.

 Team Yellowjacket paraded unified team spirit on Friday’s College Day but displayed great comradery throughout the week, fielding inquiries about the university.
 Despite rain one morning, the weather was perfect with average temperatures from 75 – 85 and low humidity.
 Not one of Graceland’s team members sustained an injury.